-Prevents Brand Theft
+It Prevents Brand Theft

 The market is a jungle where only the fittest and most proactive survive.
 If your idea or product has the potential to become the next big thing and it leaks before you launch, unscrupulous entrepreneurs won’t hesitate to undercut you.
 Although there are legal means to seek redress if you have taken appropriate protection measures, it’s difficult to completely wipe off the stolen product or service from the market.
 It is also common for people to slightly redesign the logos and other trademarks of an existing brand and pass it off as an entirely new business.
 When you protect your band, crooks will be discouraged from counterfeiting it, and even if they do, they can’t get away with it.

-Shields Businesses from Unnecessary Expenses
+It Shields Businesses from Unnecessary Expenses

 As a business owner, you should dedicate your time and money to running and growing the company.
 Anything that distracts you from the enterprise can negatively affect your ability to reach your business goals within a specific timeframe.
 But this is exactly what happens when some dishonest entrepreneurs steal your designs, logos and other pieces of intellectual property.
 Unless you want them to get away with it, you will probably report to relevant authorities or hire a lawyer to litigate on your behalf in a court of law.
 Litigations costs can siphon huge sums of money from the business, especially where cases take a long time to complete.
 According to a study on the impact of litigation on small businesses published by the Small Business Administration, litigation can also send business owners into emotional hardship and force them to change their business plans.

-Eliminates the Need to Rebrand
+It Eliminates the Need to Rebrand

-Sometimes, businesses are forced to rebrand: Perhaps their current branding strategy isn’t delivering the expected returns, or they want to rebuild after a major mistake.
+Sometimes, businesses are forced to rebrand: perhaps their current branding strategy isn’t delivering the expected returns, or they want to rebuild after a major mistake.
 Businesses with a steady, growing business model should be least concerned about changing their image.
 However, without adequate brand protection, counterfeits can flood the market, such that it is hardly possible for customers to differentiate between the original and the fakes.
-When this happens, the business' recognition and value of a company sinks, and, if unable to combat the counterfeits, the need to rebrand and create a new unique identity becomes inevitable.
+When this happens, the business' recognition and value sinks, and, if unable to combat the counterfeits, the need to rebrand and create a new unique identity becomes inevitable.
 Rebranding costs time and money, and there is no guarantee the company will regain the market position it held.

-Can Lead to the Development of an Iconic Brand
+It Can Lead to the Development of an Iconic Brand

 Strategies for Brand Protection